The Length of the Longest Common Subsequence of Two Independent Mallows Permutations: Proof of Lemma

 Then $\lis(\xi_{\bs{b}}^{(n)})$ and $\lis(\pi_{\bs{b}})$ have the same distribution, where $\pi \sim \n$. \end{lemma} \begin{proof} By the remarks after Definition \ref{D41}, we have

 where $\Phi((V_1, V_2, \ldots, V_n))$ in the last term has the distribution $\n$.
 The lemma follows by the fact that

 \end{proof}

-Now we are in the position to prove Lemma \ref{L41} and Lemma \ref{L42}.
-In the following, we use $\lambda_n$ to denote the uniform measure on $S_n$. \begin{proof}[Proof of Lemma \ref{L41}] The lemma can be divided into two parts.
-For the first part, we show that, for any sequence $\{k_n\}_{n = 1}^{\infty}$ such that $k_n \in [n]$ and $\lim_{n \to \infty} k_n = \infty$,
+Now we are in the position to prove Lemma \ref{L40}.
+In the following, we use $\lambda_n$ to denote the uniform measure on $S_n$. \begin{proof}[Proof of Lemma \ref{L40}] The lemma can be divided into two parts.
+For the first part, we show that, for any $\epsilon > 0$,